ta-datapt-bcn/PR01-project-python/readme_template_projects.md

 - [Links](#links)

 ## Project Description
 I've chosen to build a game of tic-tac-toe to improve my use of functions, lists, loops and other basic Python tools.
-The game will be player vs machine.
+The game will be player vs machine, and the cpu will always try to block a winning move.

 ## Rules
 The game is very simple.
 The player and the cpu will take turns filling the spaces of a 3*3 grid, and whoever marks three spaces in a row (vertical, horizontal or diagonal) wins.